Child sexual abuse survivors urge Kansas lawmakers to take action

 WARNING: This story talks about sexual abuse toward children

-“As more and more people have realized that from the time the crime happens to the time that a victim is able to talk about it … sometimes years even decades can go past,” Sen. Cindy Holscher, a Democrat from Overland Park, said.
+“As more and more people have realized that from the time the crime happens to the time that a victim is able to talk about it … sometimes years even decades can go past,” Sen. Cindy Holscher, D-Overland Park, said.
 “It’s called the age of disclosure, which on average, is the age of 52.”

 Holscher and other Democratic lawmakers held a press conference with survivors on Thursday at the Kansas statehouse.
 Two bills introduced this session would address reform for child sexual abuse victims.
 One of the proposals, Senate Bill 420, would eliminate the deadline for filing civil lawsuits seeking damages for childhood sexual abuse.